Skip to main content

 Tanya Britton

-Project Coordinator Eastern Victoria
+Project Coordinator Eastern Victoria & Safety Officer

 Dip.
 N. R. Mgt.

 Tanya specialises in holistic forest management including, bringing a comprehensive skill set aimed at preserving and enhancing natural ecosystems and protecting threatened species.
+She has also recently completed the Accounting for Nature® Environmental Accounting Course.

 Her motivation is driven through collaborating with First Nations people, who bring thousands of years of experience as key experts.